 The Distribution Connection and Use of System Agreement (DCUSA) is a multi-party contract between electricity Distributors and electricity Suppliers and large Generators.
 Parties to the DCUSA can raise Change Proposals (CPs) to amend the Agreement with the consent of other Parties and (where applicable) the Authority.

-This document is a Consultation issued to DNO, IDNO, Suppliers, Consumer Focus, ELEXON, any other interested Parties and the Authority in accordance with Clause 11.14 of the DCUSA seeking industry views on DCP 114 – NTC Amendments - Capacity Management (Over Utilisation) and DCP 115 – NTC Amendments - Capacity Management (Under Utilisation) are invited to consider the questions set out in section 8 below and submit comments using the form attached as Attachment 1 to dcusa@electralink.co.uk by Day/Month/Year.
+This document is a Consultation issued to DNO, IDNO, Suppliers, Citizens Advice, Citizens Advice Scotland, ELEXON, any other interested Parties and the Authority in accordance with Clause 11.14 of the DCUSA seeking respondents views on DCP 114 – NTC Amendments - Capacity Management (Over Utilisation) and DCP 115 – NTC Amendments - Capacity Management (Under Utilisation) are invited to consider the questions set out in section 8 below and submit comments using the form attached as Attachments 1 (for DCP 114) and 2 (for DCP 215) to dcusa@electralink.co.uk by 31 March / 2 April 2015..

 Background of DCP 114 – NTC Amendments - Capacity Management (Over Utilisation) and DCP 115 - NTC Amendments - Capacity Management (Under Utilisation)